The OCHJS hosts a number of visiting academics each year through the following 3 status options.

 Current Visiting Fellows

-Professor Susanne Marten-Finnis
+Professor Dr Susanne Marten-Finnis

 Visiting Scholars